Daniel David: Details about scholarhips

-In 2025, the cost of student scholarships is estimated at about 6.4 billion lei; cutting the system “back to the pre-law level” would reduce roughly two thirds of that amount, i.e. ~4.27 billion lei, equal to ~0.22% of the projected GDP of 1.912 trillion lei, while abolishing scholarships entirely would represent ~0.33% of GDP; regarding education salaries, no reductions are provided for 2025, since an emergency ordinance keeps gross public-sector pay at the previous year’s level, so the direct impact of any salary "cuts" on GDP is zero in 2025 (the announced measures target freezes/efficiencies, not nominal decreases).
+In 2025, the cost of school and university students scholarships is estimated at 6.4 billion lei; cutting the system “back to the pre-law level” would reduce roughly two thirds of that amount, i.e. ~4.27 billion lei, equal to ~0.22% of the projected GDP of 1.912 trillion lei, while abolishing scholarships entirely would represent ~0.33% of GDP; regarding education salaries, no reductions are provided for 2025, since an emergency ordinance keeps gross public-sector pay at the previous year's level, so the direct impact of any salary "cuts" on GDP is zero in 2025 (the announced measures target freezes/efficiencies, not nominal decreases).
+Funding for school student scholarships decreased from approximately 4.7 billion lei in 2025 to approximately 3 billion lei in 2026, while funding for university student scholarships, supplemented through European funds, remained at the level of the 2024–2025 academic year.

 Budget impact of the announced measures

-In 2025, the total budget proposed for education was estimated at approximately 61.8 billion lei for schooling and 63.98 billion lei for the entire ministry after reorganisation, i.e. about 4.5% of GDP for education including all sources.
-The cost of student scholarships was estimated by the press, based on official data, at around 6.4 billion lei in 2025, three times the Research budget.
+In 2025, the total budget proposed for education was estimated at 61.8 billion lei for schooling and 63.98 billion lei for the entire ministry after reorganisation, i.e. about 4.5% of GDP for education including all sources.
+The cost of school and university students scholarships was estimated by the press, based on official data, at around 6.4 billion lei in 2025, three times the Research budget.
 In this context, the resetting of scholarships has a limited budgetary effect relative to the total allocation for education, a point also acknowledged by the minister, who presented the package as a set of “crisis survival” measures rather than structural reform.